qcif/rdsi-arms/test/arms-test-plan.md

     7. Click home.
     8. Logout.
 6. Delete draft
-    1. Login as a requestor.
+    1. Login as the same requestor.
     2. **Check 5-7**: the new draft appears in the "Draft requests" table.
     3. Click the edit icon for the request.
-    4. Click the "Delete request" button.
+    4. Click the "Delete draft" button.
+    5. Click the "Delete" button on the Confirmation dialog.
     5. **Check 5-8**: the new draft request does not appear in any table.
     6. Logout.